 Why and How Spousal Refusal Works

-To understand spousal refusal as a Medicaid planning tool, we need to back up; Medicaid has both income and asset limits in order for a senior to qualify for long-term care.
+To understand Spousal Refusal as a Medicaid planning tool, we need to back up; Medicaid has both income and asset limits in order for a senior to qualify for long-term care.
 While these income and asset limits vary based on the state and the marital status of an applicant, generally speaking, the income limit for a married long-term care Medicaid applicant in 2023 is $2,742 / month and the asset limit is $2,000.
 Two exceptions are New York, where applicant spouses can keep up to $30,180 in assets, and California, where applicant spouses can keep $130,000.
 See state-by-state financial eligibility criteria.

-To ensure non-applicant spouses of nursing home Medicaid applicants and Medicaid waiver applicants have sufficient income and assets from which to live, there are spousal impoverishment rules.
-First, there is a spousal income allowance, called a monthly maintenance needs allowance, which is intended to bring a non-applicant spouse’s monthly income up to as much as $3,435 (in 2022).
-Put differently, if the non-applicant spouse’s monthly income is not as high as $3,435 / month, the applicant spouse may be able to transfer some of his / her income to bring the non-applicant spouse’s monthly income up to a specified amount.
+To ensure non-applicant spouses of Nursing Home Medicaid applicants and Medicaid Waiver applicants have sufficient income and assets from which to live, there are Spousal Impoverishment Rules.
+There is a Spousal Income Allowance, called a Monthly Maintenance Needs Allowance (MMNA), which allows an applicant spouse to transfer their income to their non-applicant spouse to bring that spouse’s monthly income up to a specified amount.
 In 2023, this amount is between $2,288.75 (eff.
 7/1/22 – 6/30/23) and $3,715.50.
 There is also a Community Spouse Resource Allowance.
-In 2023, a non-applicant spouse can keep up to $137,400 of the couple’s joint assets in addition to the $2,000 in assets (or $16,800 in New York and $130,000 in California) the applicant spouse can retain.
+In 2023, a non-applicant spouse can keep up to $148,620 of the couple’s assets in addition to the $2,000 in assets (or $30,180 in New York and $130,000 in California) the applicant spouse can retain.
 Since CA no longer has an asset limit, the CSRA is irrelevant.
 Some higher valued assets are exempt (non-countable) towards Medicaid’s asset limit.
 This generally includes the couples’ primary residence, household items and appliances, a vehicle, and burial plots.
 See state-specific MMNAs and CSRAs.